 Notable Alumni and Famous Faces

-- Chris Blythe – Chief Executive, Chartered Institute of Builders.
+- Chris Blythe – chief executive of the Chartered Institute of Builders.

 - Adesua Etomi – award-winning Nollywood actress.

-- Laura Harvey – Manager and head coach, Utah Royals FC.
+- Laura Harvey – manager and head coach with Utah Royals FC.

 - Cornelia Parker OBE RA – sculptor and installation artist.